 More Chicken Pasta recipes to try

-- Add cooked pasta, sautéed chicken, halved cherry tomatoes, toasted pecans, basil pesto, mayo, red pepper flakes, salt and pepper.
+- Add cooked pasta, chicken, cherry tomatoes, toasted pecans, pesto, mayo, red pepper flakes, salt and pepper.
 Toss well.
-Serve immediately or refrigerate until serving time or pack into meal prep containers and store in the refrigerator.

 Nutritional information is based on third party calculations, should be considered estimates and not be construed as a guarantee.
 Varying factors such as product types, brands purchased, produce, the way ingredients are processed and more change the nutritional information in any recipe.